 Written by Grant Morrison

-Pencils by Rags Mor
+Pencils by Rags Morales

-Inks by Rick Byrant
+Inks by Rick Byrant & Sean Parsons

 Cover Price: $3.99